-Let’s say you’re eager to move all customer relations into Oracle CRM.
+Imagine a scenario where you’re implementing a new CRM for your organization.
 You’ve been working on this project in the background for a while, so you are ready to get started, but you’re getting resistance to change from all sides that are greatly impacting your change management plan.

 While resistance is inevitable, it’s not insurmountable.
 To overcome it, you must understand the reasons behind the resistance and work to get past them.

 Resistance to change is the reluctance of adapting to change when it is presented.
 Employees can be either overt or covert about their unwillingness to adapt to organizational changes.
 This can range from expressing their resistance publicly to unknowingly resisting change through their language or general actions.

 Download our pack of six change management templates to kick start your change intiatives

 5 Most Common Reasons for Organizational Change Resistance in 2022

 While there can be an endless number of reasons why an employee is resistant to organizational change, here are the five most common reasons.

 1. Mistrust and Lack Of Confidence